DePaul vs. Northwestern College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 DePaul Performance Insights

-- The Blue Demons are being outscored by 7.6 points per game with a -68 scoring differential overall.
-They put up 71.0 points per game (266th in college basketball) and give up 78.6 per outing (327th in college basketball).
+- The Blue Demons' -68 scoring differential (being outscored by 7.6 points per game) is a result of scoring 71 points per game (266th in college basketball) while allowing 78.6 per outing (327th in college basketball).

-- The 31.2 rebounds per game DePaul averages rank 347th in the nation, and are 4.8 fewer than the 36.0 its opponents record per contest.
+- DePaul loses the rebound battle by 4.8 boards on average. it records 31.2 rebounds per game, which ranks 347th in college basketball, while its opponents grab 36 per outing.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.